ortus-docs/qb-docs/overview/query-builder/where-clauses.md

 SELECT * FROM `users` WHERE `age` NOT BETWEEN 18 AND 21
 ```

-**whereIn / whereNotIn**
+**whereIn / whereNotIn** (sub-queries)

-The `whereIn` method verifies that a given column's value is contained within the given array:
+The `whereIn` method verifies that a given column's value is contained within the provided array or QueryBuilder object:

+Array:

 ```text
 var getResults = query.from('users')